-But, if you don’t borrow responsibly and make your repayments on time, you could end up with serious debt.
+But, if you don’t borrow responsibly and miss repayments, you could end up with serious debt.

-What you should think about when you compare credit cards?
+What you should consider when you compare credit cards?

-There’s lots to take into account when you do your credit cards comparison.
+There’s lots to take into account when you compare cards.
+This includes:

-Fees: These are the cost of having the credit card.
-They’re important to look at if you’re trying to find the cheapest credit card.
+Fees: These are the costs of having the credit card.
+They’re important to look at if you’re trying to find the cheapest deal.
 There might be an annual fee (which could cost hundreds of pounds), late payment fees, or over limit fees.
 So read the small print!

-Interest rates: Your credit card rates are how much interest you pay for borrowing through your credit card.
+Interest rates: This dictates how much interest you pay for borrowing.
 Credit cards aren’t secured against any property.
-So, even with the best credit card offers, interest rates are usually higher than with other forms of borrowing.
+So, even with the best offers, interest rates are usually higher than with other forms of borrowing.

-Interest-free period: Lots of the best credit cards have an interest-free period at the beginning.
+Interest-free period: Many of the best credit cards have an interest-free period at the beginning.
 During that time you’re not charged interest on your spending.
 As long as you pay the minimum balance on time every month, you won’t pay interest.
-The interest-free period can be from a month to around two years, depending on what credit card deals you can find.
+The interest-free period can be from a month to around two years, depending on what deals you can find.

 The best credit cards have low interest rates, long interest-free periods and low fees.
-But it’s important that you don’t just find cheap credit cards without thinking about anything else.
-Finding the best credit card for you means looking at why you’re borrowing money and how you plan to use it.
+But it’s important that you don’t just look for the lowest rate without thinking about anything else.
+Finding the best card for you means looking at why you’re borrowing money and how you plan to use it.

 How to get the most out of your credit card

 Credit cards are useful tool when used responsibly and strategically.
-Here are somethings to keep in mind when using your credit card
+Here are somethings to keep in mind when using one.

-Don't miss monthly payments: Missing payments is one of the worst offenses when using a credit card.
+Don't miss monthly payments: Missing payments is one of the worst offences when using a credit card.
 You're often charged a penalty, and it hurts your credit score.